TeamPandory/pandorytool/README.md

 cmake ..
 ```

-Pandory will compile on other operating systems, such as MacOS/Linux, as long as you have a gcc toolchain, make, cmake and the relevant libraries installed.
+Pandory will also compile on operating systems for grown-ups, such as MacOS/Linux, as long as you have a gcc toolchain, make, cmake and the relevant libraries installed.

 ## Use *windows*